egre55/egre55.github.io/_posts/2018-3-11-multi-stage-msbuild-applocker-bypass.md

 C:\Windows\WinSxS\msil_system.management.automation_31bf3856ad364e35_10.0.14393.0_none_f2bad6783ea6eb6a\System.Management.Automation.dll
 C:\Windows\WinSxS\wow64_microsoft-windows-powershell-exe_31bf3856ad364e35_10.0.14393.0_none_a0df14814d4609e6\powershell.exe```

-However, there are multiple methods an attacker could use to instantiate a Powershell runspace without these files, for example by downloading a custom binary.
-Defenders could respond by...
+However, there are multiple methods an attacker could use to instantiate a Powershell runspace, for example by downloading a custom binary.
+In which case, Defenders could respond by...

 ... and so the back and forth attacker/defender dance continues :)